acroteam/Checker/README.md

 # Checker
 This is a simple script, which can check your module compilation with different headers (only for Centos and Cloud Linux).

-!!!Attention this script expects you to build your module in directory "/lib/modules/`uname -r`/build" otherwise this script cannot work. !!!
+!!!Attention this script expects your module to look for needed linux-headers in directory "/lib/modules/`uname -r`/build" otherwise this script cannot work. !!!

 # How to use it: